hminh2027/TOEIC-PWA/README.md

 A pwa that supports learning and practicing for the toeic exam

 Tech stacks:
-- fe: react
+- fe: react + zustand + tailwind
 - be: nest
-- db: mysql + graphql
+- db: mysql + prisma
 - cache: redis
-- ORM: prisma
 - deploy: docker

 Requirements: